jlelong/LaTeX-Workshop-wiki/View.md

 ### latex-workshop.view.pdf.internal.synctex.keybinding

 Which keybinding to use for the internal PDF viewer for reverse SyncTeX.
+You must reload VSCode or the PDF viewer to take into account a change in this configuration.

 | type   | default value  | possible values                    |
 | ------ | -------------- |----------------------------------- |